michaelScopic/michaelScopic/README.md

-# wooooo intros i love intros wow they are so cool
+<h1 align="center">Hello, I'm Michael. </h3>

-# Hello, I'm Michael.
+## There isn't much to my personality except for computers
-I'm a Linux enthusiast, computer nerd, and Minecraft veteran (playing since late alpha).
+I'm a Linux enthusiast, computer and hardware nerd, and Minecraft veteran (playing since late alpha).

 I spend a huge majority of my day sitting in front of my computer, typing commands at a terminal until I get frustrated or pass out.